Bireswar Sen: Career

 In 1923, Sen became an English lecturer at Bihar National College in Patna, Bihar.
 During his teaching, Sen continued to paint and draw and later came into contact with the three Tagores: Abanindranath Tagore, Rabindranath Tagore and Gaganendranath Tagore.
 He trained informally under modernist Nandalal Bose and Abanindranath, both of whom taught at the Indian Society of Oriental Art.

 Sen's miniature watercolours feature mountains, valleys and forlorn landscapes.
 He was inspired by the Himalayas and visited them continually throughout his life.
 It was on one of his trips in 1932, when he met the Russian artist Nicholas Roerich, who had settled in the Indian hill town of Naggar in Kullu, Himachal Pradesh.
 Their meeting, and subsequent correspondence, left a lasting impact on Sen, both artistically and spiritually.
 Although he was inspired by Roerich, he never imitated Roerich's style, art historian Goswamy claims.
 "The fountain of his [Sen's] own ideas was different, his understanding of life of another order.
 Even in sheer physical terms, Bireswar’s work looked very different, small in scale as it was, and painted on paper in the wash technique," wrote Goswamy in an introductory essay.

 Re-evaluation of Sen's work

 Sen died in Kolkata on 10 September 1974.
 After his death, Sen's popularity diminished, and remained so until 2010, when the first posthumous retrospective was held at the National Gallery of Modern Art, New Delhi.
 In 2016, his works were displayed in a show curated by B.N.
 Goswamy at the Crow Museum of Asian Art, Dallas, Texas.
 Then, in November 2017, a second retrospective, Reflections: Man And Nature In The Paintings Of Bireswar Sen, comprising 80 works, was held at the National Gallery of Modern Art in New delhi, which further helped his works reach a wider and new audience.

+Collections

+Works by Bireswar Sen are represented in several prominent public collections, including: